-You are required to submit a 1-2-page written summary and analysis of a current event (CES) affecting the airline or aviation logistics industry.
+You are required to submit a written summary (500-750 words) and analysis of a current event (CES) affecting the airline or aviation logistics industry.
 The event should be no more than 2-4 weeks old, be focused on the business or management aspects of the aviation industry, and if possible, cover something related to the topics in class.
 Fare and service offering changes, mergers, collective bargaining negotiations, accidents/incidents, new technologies, etc. are all good topics.

 As part of this assignment, you will be expected to express an opinion or pose one or more questions related to the current event that could serve as the basis for a group discussion.
-Approximately every two weeks, the instructor will select a CES that has been submitted and post it to the class for group discussion.
+The instructor may select a CES that has been submitted and post it to the class for group discussion.
 An example of a Current Event Summary and a grading rubric will be provided by the instructor.

-During the first week of class, there will be a sign-up schedule on Canvas where you can pick a week to submit your summary.
-There will be one or more slots available per week depending upon the size of the class and length of semester.
+During the first week or two of class, there will be a sign-up schedule on Canvas where you can pick a week to submit your summary (if the instructor has not already randomly pre-assigned you).
+There will be a limited number of slots available per week depending upon the size of the class and length of semester.
 This is to ensure that current events are spread out over the semester.